 This year the Subversive Festival once again will offer a space for serious political, social and cultural analysis aimed at questioning and finding alternatives to challenge and change local and global power relations.
 By raising complex questions and tackling them through various and even opposing perspectives, the Subversive Festival has built a wider international community but also an ever-growing regional audience.
 It has been recognized as the main regional partner of international organisations and movements such as the World Social Forum, AlterSummit (Joint Social Conference), Attac, the World Forum for Alternatives and Transform Europe and it actively cooperates with Rosa Luxemburg Stiftung and Heinrich Böll Stiftung.

-Presentation of the book by Bojana Kunst, talks about the forthcoming book by Suzana Marjanić, the debate on the status and reception of new theories of contemporary art, visual culture and performance studies in magazines Život umjetnosti and TVRĐA...
+Presentation of the book by Bojana Kunst, the debate on the status of contemporary art...

 Chief editor of one of the most influential journals for visual culture will share with us his experiences in directing and editing.